 What if I don’t like my space assignment?
 Notify us by email of your desire to be placed on our reassignment list.
 Be advised that only those who pay for an assignment get on that list.
-Pay promptly and your chances of reassignment are greatly elevated.
-At any time you can withdraw and receive a full refund (until October 31, after which refunds are conditional – see below.)
+Make a prompt payment and your chances of reassignment are greatly elevated.
+At any time you can withdraw and receive a full refund (through October 31, after which refunds are conditional).

 What if I’m placed on the waitlist?
 Keep us informed of your interest every week or ten days.
 We have considerable movement in space assignments as some vendors withdraw and others are reassigned.